 By entering The Institute’s Tom Morrison Essay Prize Competition (thereafter the ‘essay competition’) you are agreeing to be bound by the terms and conditions as set out below:

-1. Entry methods
+1. Entry to the competition

 1.1.
 Only persons over the age of 18 are eligible for entry to the essay competition.
 You may be asked, at any stage, to provide the Institute or a third party with proof of age and/or identity.

 1.3.
 Entry into the essay competition is free.
 Each entrant shall be entitled to make one (1) entry into the essay competition.
-In the event that the Institute deems an entrant to have made multiple applications to enter or to have acted in bad faith, the entrant shall be excluded from the essay competition and consequently ineligible to win the promotional prize.
+In the event that the Institute deems an entrant to have made multiple applications to enter or to have acted in bad faith, the entrant shall be excluded from the essay competition and consequently ineligible to win the prize.

 2.1.
 There shall be two (2) winners in the essay competition: the winner will receive a prize of £1000 and the runner up will receive a prize of £500.